 Aikido is both a traditional and an absolutely contemporary Budo (Japanese martial art).
 Its basic principle is, that there can be no winner if either participant is harmed.
-Practitioners develop their skills in order to harmonise between the attack and the defense, rather than to defeat enemies.
-In this way Aikido is less a way of fighting than a way of stopping the fight.
-This is in itself a high aspiration, however Aikido is only superficially speaking a method of self-defense.
-Its main purpose is to be a means of self-discovery, self-awareness and personal growth.
-Only by knowing ourselves well are we capable of unifying our physical, mental and spiritual powers and of connecting to the spirit of Aikido.
+Practitioners develop their skills to harmonize between the attack and the defense, rather than to defeat enemies.
+In this way, Aikido is less a way of fighting than a way of stopping the fight.
+This is in itself a high aspiration.
+However, Aikido is only superficially speaking a method of self-defense.
+Its main purpose is to be a means of self-discovery, self-awareness, and personal growth.
+Only by knowing ourselves well are we capable of unifying our physical, mental, and spiritual powers and of connecting to the spirit of Aikido.

 Practice and result are one